Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 When a cylinder head or engine block cracks, it can cause oil to come out of the exhaust.
 This is because the crack provides a path for the oil to escape from the engine.

 The oil will then mix with the exhaust gases and be expelled through the exhaust system.
-In some cases, the oil may also leak into the combustion chamber, causing the engine to smoke.
+The oil may also leak into the combustion chamber, causing the engine to smoke.

-If left unchecked, a cracked cylinder head or engine block can cause major engine damage.
+A cracked cylinder head or engine block can cause major engine damage if left unchecked.
 Therefore, it is important to have any cracks repaired as soon as possible.

-These problems are usually more serious, and if you have either of them, it’s important to take your car to a mechanic right away so they can make the necessary repairs.
+These problems are usually more serious, and if you have either, it’s important to take your car to a mechanic immediately so they can make the necessary repairs.

 Useful read: What Would Cause Oil To Spray All Over Engine?
 And The Cost To Fix It